kylemos/logplotter/README.md

 # logplotter

-Playing around with GUIs in Tkinter
+Playing around with tkinter and OOP concepts in Python.